EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 5. The compressed version of COSE defined in Section 8 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the Object-Security option.

-   * The three least significant bit of the first byte SHALL NOT have value 0, since the "Partial IV" parameter is always present the compressed message for both multicast requests and unicast responses.
+   * The three least significant bit of the first byte SHALL NOT have value 0, since the "Partial IV" parameter is always present for both multicast requests and unicast responses.

    * The fourth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "kid" parameter in the compressed message for both multicast requests and unicast responses.

    * The fifth least significant bit of the first byte is set to 1 if the "gid" parameter is present, or to 0 otherwise.
-In order to enable secure group communication as described in this specification, this bit SHALL be set to 1.
+In order to enable secure group communication as described in this specification, this bit SHALL be set to 1 for multicast requests.

    * The sixth least significant bit of the first byte is set to 1 if the "countersign" parameter is present, or to 0 otherwise.
 In order to ensure source authentication of group messages as described in this specification, this bit SHALL be set to 1.